MattiaSala/library-management-system/README.md

 # Library Management System

 This is a Flask-based Library Management System where users can log in, manage books (borrow, return, add, edit, delete), and perform authentication with JWT (JSON Web Token).
-It interacts with a Mock API to manage book data, ensuring the user can only perform actions if they are logged in.
+It interacts with a Mock API to manage book data, ensuring the user can only perform actions if they are logged in and based on their roles.

 ## Features